 The fourth sequence is one of Burroughs' signature moves- the blast double leg.
 His opponent, Sosuke Takatani, defends the initial attack by sprawling his legs back and pushing his hips into Burroughs.
 Most wrestlers will stop the forward movement after the first step.
 However, notice how Burroughs takes a total of four steps forward with his knee.
 In regular speed, this looks like one attack.
 By doing a technical breakdown, you can see that Burroughs made the equivalent of four shot attempts in rapid succession before finishing the double leg.

-Each successful attack sequence at the higher levels usually require a combination of two to three set ups.
+Each successful attack sequence at the higher levels usually requires a combination of two to three set-ups.
 In particular, snaps and jab fakes are particularly easy to use in combination.
 There are so many variations of each set up that you can snap or fake an attack in most standing positions.

 In order to reach this level of offensive ability, these attacks need to be integrated into your subconscious mind.
 Actively thinking about the steps simply does not work.
 The first step is to master the fundamentals of each individual attack.
 After this step has been reached, three particular drills can be used to develop a feel for chain wrestling.